hahnworks/ShoppingListSort/README.md

 # ✏️📋🛒 Shopping List Sort

-Sort your Home Assistant list by store and aisle using OpenAIs GPT models!
+Sort your Home Assistant shopping list by store and aisle using OpenAIs GPT models!

 ## Motivation